 Rubin’s first major campaign, “Whopper Freakout,” swept Cannes and also won the coveted Advertising Excellence Award from AICP.
 His emotional black and white film for Gatorade celebrating Yankee shortstop Derek Jeter’s retirement received an Emmy nomination for Best Commercial, and his next film for Gatorade, honoring Peyton Manning, was also nominated for the Emmy.

 Rubin has directed five films for Sandy Hook Promise, a non-profit organization close to his heart, for which he won the Emmy for Best Commercial for “Back To School Essentials”, as well as Clio & Brand Storytelling’s inaugural Storytelling for Good Award at Sundance – the first advertising award to be presented at a major international film festival.
 Rubin received the Primetime Emmy Award for Outstanding Commercial and his first nomination from the DGA for “Teenage Dream,” his latest short film for Sandy Hook Promise; this time instead of actors, he captured actual survivors of school shootings across the US.

-Most recently, Rubin earned an Emmy nomination for Best Commercial with her profoundly impactful “The Cost of Beauty” for Dove.
+Most recently, Rubin earned an Emmy nomination for Best Commercial and a CICLOPE award for his profoundly impactful “The Cost of Beauty” for Dove.
 This thought-provoking spot delves into the poignant journey of a young girl as she navigates her teenage years, grappling with a life-threatening eating disorder triggered by toxic social media.
 The commercial’s powerful narrative resonated deeply with audiences, inspiring over 65,000 individuals to sign a petition advocating for mental wellness in children affected by harmful beauty standards; a testament to Rubin’s emotionality and narrative prowess.